Northrop A-17: The Netherlands

 The Netherlands, in urgent need of modern combat aircraft, placed an order for 18 Model 8A-3Ns in 1939, with all being delivered by the end of the year.
 Used in a fighter role for which they were unsuited, the majority were destroyed by Luftwaffe attacks on 10 May 1940, the first day of the German invasion.

 Iraq

 Iraq purchased 15 Model 8A-4s in 1939.
 They arrived in Iraq in September 1940.
 Twelve of them were destroyed in the Anglo-Iraqi War in 1941, and one of the three remaining aircraft crashed in early 1944.

 Norway

 Norway ordered 36 Model 8A-5Ns in 1940.
-These were not ready by the time of the German Invasion of Norway and were diverted to the Norwegian training camp in Canada, which became known as Little Norway.
+These were not ready by the time of Operation Weserübung the German invasion of Norway and were diverted to the Norwegian training camp in Canada, which became known as Little Norway.
 Norway decided to sell 18 of these aircraft as surplus to Peru, but these were embargoed by the United States, who requisitioned the aircraft, using them as trainers, designating them the A-33.
 Norway sold their surviving aircraft to Peru in 1943.